esturcke/hcc-613-blog/content/project/data-gathering.md

   1. There is an audible ticking as the message is output, alerting Bond of the incoming message.
   2. He glances over at the message coming out of the watch.
   3. It's unclear what he does with the message after reading it.
-Perhaps he tears the message off an discards it.
+Perhaps he tears the message off and discards it.

 #### Environment